-It is advisable to see your doctor when you have started noticing symptoms.
-Your doctor will go through your medical records to see possible factors that are likely to cause IBS.
+It is advisable to consult the doctor when the patient has started noticing symptoms.
+The doctor will review the medical records to see possible factors that cause IBS.

-- Blood tests for signs of infection, anaemia.
+- Blood tests for signs of infection and anemia.

 - Tests for food allergies and diseases